 And the following blood abnormalities are possible:

-- low level of white blood cells (leucopenia) — cells that help fight infection
+- leukopenia (low level of white blood cells – cells that help fight infection)

-- low level of neutrophils (neutropenia) — a type of white blood cell
+- neutropenia (low level of neutrophils – a type of white blood cell)

-- low level of red blood cells (anaemia)
+- anaemia (low level of red blood cells)

-- low level of blood platelets (thrombocytopenia) — components that help the blood to clot.
+- thrombocytopenia (low level of blood platelets – components that help the blood to clot)

 In newly diagnosed patients with multiple myeloma, the recommended dose is from 10 to 25 mg per day, depending on the other cancer medicines that the patient is taking.

-The lenalidomide dose is reduced or the treatment could be interrupted depending on the patient’s condition, problems in their kidneys, severity of side-effects, or the levels of neutrophils and platelets in the blood.
+The lenalidomide dose may be reduced or the treatment could be interrupted depending on the patient’s condition, problems with their kidneys, severity of side effects, or the levels of neutrophils and platelets in the blood.